mcparlandjcgi/knox-help/blog/KERBEROS.md

 * I had the Unlimited Strength JCE already installed on the Azure based HDP 2.4 sandbox, so I did not need to follow [Installing the JCE](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.4.3/bk_Security_Guide/content/_installing_the_jce.html) - but you should [check](http://derjan.io/blog/2013/03/15/nevermind-jce-unlimited-strength-use-openjdk/).
 * I just used the [DEFAULT](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.4.3/bk_Security_Guide/content/create_mappings_betw_principals_and_unix_usernames.html) mappings between principals and unix usernames.
 * Finally I followed the [automated Kerboros Wizard](http://docs.hortonworks.com/HDPDocuments/HDP2/HDP-2.4.3/bk_Security_Guide/content/_launching_the_kerberos_wizard_automated_setup.html)
+  * **Important**: there is a bug in HDP 2.5 that will cause the wizard to fail.
+The set up will delete the files required for the install so we have to make those files immutable first:

+    ```
+    yum install e2fsprogs
+    chattr +i /var/lib/ambari-agent/cache/common-services/KERBEROS/1.10.3-10/package/scripts/*
+    ```

 ## Verifying Kerberos has been set up